opensearch-project/documentation-website/_opensearch/search/paginate.md

 The `from` and `size` parameters are stateless, so the results are based on the latest available data.
 This can cause inconsistent pagination.
-For example, assume a user stays on the first page of the results for a minute and then navigates to the second page; in that time, a new document is indexed in the background which is relevant enough to show up on the first page.
-In this scenario, the last result of the first page is pushed to the second page, so the user ends up seeing a result on the second page that they already saw on the first page.
+For example, assume a user stays on the first page of the results and then navigates to the second page.
+During that time, a new document relevant for the user's search is indexed and shows up in the first page.
+In this scenario, the last result on the first page is pushed to the second page, and the user sees duplicate results (that is, the first and second pages both display that last result).

 Use the `scroll` operation for consistent pagination.
 The `scroll` operation keeps a search context open for a certain period of time.
 Any data changes do not affect the results during this time.